Not Like Food TV: Training Women Leaders In Culinary Entrepreneurship

 “It’s laborious, hot, physical, grimy, tough and lonely in the kitchen.
 Ninety percent of restaurants are failures,” she advises.
 Her best advice is to have tenacity.
 “Nothing is easy, but do not take no for an answer.
 Perseverance is about not giving up.”

 Her enterprises are huge successes.
-Vermillion was named best new restaurant by several outlets, including Bon Appetit, USA Today, Town & Country and Travel & Leisure.
+Vermilion was named best new restaurant by several outlets, including Bon Appetit, USA Today, Town & Country and Travel & Leisure.

 “I have made so many mistakes, including career choices that sometimes I wake up and say I want to create an empire.
 And some days I want to escape.”